RichardNeat/neat-games/README.md

 ### Creating Tables

-You should have separate tables for `topics`, `articles`, `users` and `comments`.
+You should have separate tables for `categories`, `reviews`, `users` and `comments`.
 Make sure to consider the order in which you create your tables.
 You should think about whether you require any constraints on your table columns (e.g. 'NOT NULL')

-Each topic should have:
+Each category should have:

 - `slug` field which is a unique string that acts as the table's primary key
-- `description` field which is a string giving a brief description of a given topic
+- `description` field which is a string giving a brief description of a given category

 Each user should have: